frroossst/TypeLoom/paper/src/white_paper.md

 ## How is TypeLoom implemented?

 Taking inspiration from modern Integrated Development Environments (IDEs) and the @ts-docs approach, we propose a new tool called TypeLoom.
-This tool utitlises the Language Server Protocol (LSP) which is a protocol used between an editor and a language server to provide diagnostics, completions, and other language features.
+This tool utitlises the Language Server Protocol (LSP) which is a protocol used by the IDE to talk to a language server to provide features like: diagnostics, completions, and other language features.

 ![](./editor_features.gif)
 *Fig 4: Showing the features of an editor that uses the Language Server Protocol.*